Orange-OpenSource/python-ngsild-client/README.md

 For examples (from basic to more complex and realistic) you can have a look at the ``tests`` folder.

-Especially the ``tests/test_entity.py`` file that builds basic entities.
+Especially the ``tests/test_entity.py`` file that builds various entities.

-And inside the ``tests/smartdatamodels`` folder that builds some sample entities from the Smart Data Models Initiative.
+And inside the ``tests/smartdatamodels`` folder that builds some example entities from the Smart Data Models Initiative.

 ## Roadmap